 Applicants are encouraged to submit complete applications which provide all necessary requirements at the time of submission, as this helps to avoid delays in processing.
 Delays can be further reduced by ensuring you respond in a timely manner to requests for additional documentation, police clearance certificates, original copies of documents, or completed medical assessments.

-We strongly discourage applicants from making flight bookings/reservations until such time that they have a decision on their visa or citizenship application.
-Applications will not be expedited solely on the basis of a pre-booked flight itinerary.
+You must not make flight bookings/reservations until such time that you have a decision on your visa or citizenship application.
+Applications will not be expedited on the basis of a pre-booked flight itinerary.

 10. Where can I take my medical examination?
 Can I use a different doctor to certify that I am fit to travel?

 If a medical and/or x-ray examination is required, we will notify you after your application is lodged with the Manila Visa Office and issue a Health Assessment (HAP) letter.
 You will then need to make arrangements to attend an approved immigration panel doctor.

 You will need to arrange an appointment with a panel doctor of your choice - see list of panel physicians in Philippines: